Monthon-Paul/StockMarketSim/README.md

 # My Plans:
 - [x] Finish Model Logic
+- [x] Add a serch bar for tinker search
+- [x] Add a Stock Market Chart UI
 - [ ] Build the Application
-- [ ] Add a Stock Market Chart UI
-- [ ] Add a serch bar for tinker search
 - [ ] add extra features like Short seling

 # How the StockMarketSim works: